wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XLIX.

-Destruction of the privateer Gen. Armstrongs Samuel C. Reid , captain--Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort Boyer attacked--destruction of the pirates at Barrataria , by Com.Patterson--Gen. Jackson captures Pensacola , and returns to New-Orleans.
+Destruction of the privateer Gen. Armstrong , Samuel C. Reid , captain--Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort Boyer attacked--destruction of the pirates at Barrataria , by Com.
+Patterson--Gen. Jackson captures Pensacola , and returns to New-Orleans.

 NOW the loud and frightful noise of war sounded upon the bosom of the great deep and the shores of Columbia knew no peace.